polterguy/phosphorusfive/README.md

 server is not clogged with expensive functionality.  phosphorus solves the problems that needs to be solved and nothing more

-*"with phosphorus five, you grow into heaven"*
+*"with phosphorus five, your creations can grow into heaven"*

 #### beautiful